As you prepare for graduation, please follow the instructions below to ensure that you will receive your MA degree.

 If you are unable to meet the requirements for a particular term, you will need to postpone graduation until the following term.

 You must be registered during the term in which you plan to graduate.
-If you are planning to graduate in September, you should be registered for Master's Thesis and Defense, Master's Thesis II, or Thesis Advisement during the Summer term.
+If you are planning to graduate in September, you should be registered for either Master's Thesis II or Thesis Advisement during the Summer term.

 If you have not already submitted your adviser-approved MA thesis proposal to Gallatin, you should do so as soon as possible by submitting the Thesis Proposal Submission form.
 Students must have an approved thesis proposal in order to proceed with submitting the thesis and scheduling the defense.